 FSC certifiction lasts for 5 years and we undergo annual survailnce through our external auditors SGS, some of our stakeholders have been and will in future be contacted as part of this survailance, we would like to thank them for helping with this process.

 Our License code FSC-C005555

 Gas extraction from shale rock, using the process called fracking, continues to generate considerable debate.
 The North West potentially holds vast quantities of shale gas, and we have been investigating what extraction might mean for water quality and water resources in our region.

 Our view on shale gas extraction (PDF 445 KB opens in new window) remains unchanged – public health is our top priority and we expect that Government support for fracking will result in a robust regulatory regime that will ensure public water supplies are protected.

-Natural Course: this is the UK's first EU LIFE Integrated Project that builds capacity to protect and improve the North West water environment, now and for the future.
+Natural Course: this is the UK's only EU LIFE Integrated Project that builds capacity to protect and improve the North West water environment, now and for the future.
 It's a project between us, the Environment Agency, Greater Manchester Combined Authority, the Rivers Trust and Natural England.

 Bowland, Water Industry Natural Environment Programme

 Find out more about the Bowland, Water Industry Natural Environment Programme and view our peat depths dataset.Find out more